 As a result of her own experiences with her aging parents, Ms. Meloro also practices in the area of Elder Law.
 This area involves helping seniors protect their assets and qualify for Medicaid when needed for long-term care and drafting estate planning documents, such as durable powers of attorney and health care advance directives, specifically designed for seniors.

-Ms. Meloro has extensive courtroom experience, having served as first and second chair in several civil jury and non-jury trials, has earned the highest ratings possible of AV Preeminent* from Martindale-Hubbell and "Superb" from Avvo and has been recognized by Florida Trend Magazine as one of the Florida Legal Elite.
+Ms. Meloro has extensive courtroom experience, having served as first and second chair in several civil jury and non-jury trials, has earned the highest possible ratings in both legal ability and ethical standards of AV Preeminent* from Martindale-Hubbell and "Superb" from Avvo and has been recognized by Florida Trend Magazine as one of the Florida Legal Elite.
 She is a member of the Florida Bar and is admitted to practice in all Florida state and federal courts as well as the Seminole Tribal Court.
 She has also been involved in the Florida Association of Women Lawyers and was recognized as the National Association of Women Lawyers’ "Outstanding Member" in 2007.
 Ms. Meloro also served on the 2017 Executive Leadership Board for the Extraordinary Women Leading Change Annual Conference.